• Skip to secondary menu

 This recipe never fails me.
 I made it three times in a row, one batch per child and it turned out great each time even with me paying close attention to how much we were adding.
 It was our first time making this slime with clear glue, and it is so much prettier.

-A couple years ago I did a homemade slime party for one of the kids’ birthday, outside.
+A couple of years ago I did a homemade slime party for one of the kids’ birthday, outside.
 I played around with at least half a dozen different recipes and this is the only recipe that works every time for me.

 3 Ingredient Face Paint for Kids